Battle of Kolubara: Serbian counterattack

 The offensive's initial success greatly enhanced the morale of Serbian troops, just as Putnik had wanted.
-Significantly weakened, the Austro-Hungarians did not have time to recover before the offensive resumed the following day.
+Significantly weakened, the Austro-Hungarians did not have time to recover before the offensive resumed the next day.
 They had been forced into retreat by the end of the day.
-On 6 December, the British ambassador to Serbia informed the British government that the Serb offensive was "progressing brilliantly".
-That day, the Serbian Army had broken the Austro-Hungarians at their centre and on their right flank.
-Outmanoeuvred, the Austro-Hungarians were forced into a full retreat nd abandoned their weapons and equipment as they went.
+On 6 December, the British ambassador to Serbia informed the British Government that the Serb offensive was "progressing brilliantly."
+That day, the Serbian army had broken the Austro-Hungarians at their centre and on their right flank.
+Outmanoeuvred, the Austro-Hungarians were forced into a full retreat and abandoned their weapons and equipment as they went.
 Meanwhile, the Austro-Hungarians attempted to consolidate control around Belgrade.
-On 7 December, they attacked the right flank of the Serbian Army in the city's outskirts.
+On 7 December, they attacked the right flank of the Serbian army in the city's outskirts.

 On 8 December, the Austro-Hungarians fell back against Užice and Valjevo.
-The Serbs anticipated that their opponents would entrench themselves and attempt to block the Serbian Army's advance, but the Austro-Hungarians had failed to construct any defensive networks and so were in no position to block the Serbian offensive.
-The Austro-Hungarians had ensured that Valjevo's defences were fortified and had laid down artillery plans for the town's defense, but their lack of prior preparation meant that the hills surrounding the town had no significant defensive positions.
-The Serbs exploited that weakness by manoeuvring around the hills and encircling the Austro-Hungarians and suffered minimal casualties.
+Though the Serbs anticipated their opponents would entrench themselves and attempt to block the Serbian army's advance, the Austro-Hungarians had failed to construct any defensive networks and weren't in a position to block the Serbian offensive.
+Though the Austro-Hungarians had ensured that Valjevo's defences were fortified and had laid down artillery plans for the town's defense, their lack of prior preparation meant the hills surrounding the town had no significant defensive positions.
+The Serbs exploited that weakness by manoeuvring around the hills, encircling the Austro-Hungarians and suffering minimal casualties.
 The Serbian 3rd Army then broke through the defenses of the 6th Army at Mount Suvobor and stormed Valjevo.
-In Niš, the Bulgarian ambassador to Serbia reported, "The most improbable news from the battleground, sweet to the Serb ear, has been going around since this morning".
-He wrote that in the last three to four days, the Serbian Army had captured one Austro-Hungarian general, 49 officers and more than 20,000 troops, as well as 40 cannon and "huge quantities of war matériel".
-By 9 December, the Austro-Hungarian counteroffensive around Belgrade had lost its momentum, and the Austro-Hungarians began to retreat towards the city centre.
-One Austro-Hungarian soldier wrote, "We could not have imagined that the Serbs were on our heels, after all we had recently been victorious".
-On 10 December, the Serbian Army captured the lower reaches of the Drina and forced most of the surviving Austro-Hungarian troops to flee across the river.
+In Niš, the Bulgarian ambassador to Serbia reported, "The most improbable news from the battleground, sweet to the Serb ear, has been going around since this morning."
+He wrote that in the last three to four days, the Serbian army had captured one Austro-Hungarian general, 49 officers and more than 20,000 troops, including 40 cannons and "huge quantities of war matériel."
+By 9 December, the Austro-Hungarian counteroffensive around Belgrade had lost momentum, and the Austro-Hungarians began to retreat towards the city centre.
+One Austro-Hungarian soldier wrote, "We could not have imagined that the Serbs were on our heels since we had recently been victorious."
+On 10 December, the Serbian army captured the lower reaches of the Drina and forced most of the surviving Austro-Hungarian troops to flee across it.
 They did not stop until they had crossed the Sava and the Danube and entered the Banat.
 Very few Austro-Hungarian soldiers made it back to Bosnia.